100 Notable alumni of

 -

-Ira Flatow is a radio and television journalist and author who hosts WNYC Studio's popular program Science Friday.
-On TV, he hosted the Emmy Award-winning PBS series Newton's Apple, a television science program for children and their families.
+Ira Flatow is a radio and television journalist and author who hosts WNYC Studio's program Science Friday.
+On TV, he hosted the PBS children's science series Newton's Apple, a television science program for children and their families which won a Daytime Emmy Award.
 Later he hosted another PBS series, Big Ideas.
 He has published several books, the most recent titled Present at the Future: From Evolution to Nanotechnology, Candid and Controversial Conversations on Science and Nature.

 -